treder/MVPA-Light/README.md

 To obtain a realistic estimate of model performance and control for overfitting, a model should be tested on an independent dataset that has not been used for training.
 In most neuroimaging experiments, there is only one dataset with a restricted number of trials. *K-fold cross-validation* makes efficient use of this data by splitting it into k different folds.
 In each iteration, one of the k folds is held out and used as test set, whereas all other folds are used for training.
 This is repeated until every fold has been used as test set once.
 See [[Lemm2011]](#Lemm2011) for a discussion of cross-validation and potential pitfalls.
 Cross-validation is implemented in all high-level functions in MVPA-Light, i.e. [`mv_classify`](mv_classify.m), [`mv_regress`](mv_regress.m), [`mv_classify_across_time`](mv_classify_across_time.m), and [`mv_classify_timextime`](mv_classify_timextime.m).
 It is controlled by the following parameters:

-* `cfg.cv`: cross-validation type, either 'kfold', 'leaveout', 'leavegroupout', or 'holdout' (default 'kfold')
+* `cfg.cv`: cross-validation type, either 'kfold', 'leaveout', 'predefined', or 'holdout' (default 'kfold')
 * `cfg.k`: number of folds in k-fold cross-validation (default 5)
 * `cfg.repeat`: number of times the cross-validation is repeated with new randomly assigned folds (default 5)
 * `cfg.p`: if cfg.cv is 'holdout', p is the fraction of test samples (default 0.1)
 * `cfg.stratify`: if 1, the class proportions are approximately preserved in each test fold (default 1)
-* `cfg.group`: a vector that defines the groups if `cfg.cv = 'leavegroupout'`
+* `cfg.fold`: if `cfg.cv = 'predefined'` then `cfg.fold` is a fold is a vector of length containing of that specifies for each sample the fold that it belongs to

 #### Hyperparameter <a name="hyperparameter"></a>

-[Hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) are model parameters that have to be specified by the user.
+[Hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) are parameters for the models that have to be specified by the user.
 Examples are the choice of the kernel in SVM and the amount of regularization.
+These parameters are passed on to the train functions of the models.
 They can be controlled by setting the `cfg.hyperparameter` field before calling any of the high-level functions.
 To this end, initialize the field using `cfg.hyperparameter = []`.
-Then, add the desired parameters, e.g. `cfg.hyperparameter.lambda = 0.5` for setting the regularisation parameter or `cfg.hyperparameter.kernel = 'polynomial'` for defining a polynomial kernel for SVM.
+Then, add the desired parameters, e.g. `cfg.hyperparameter.lambda = 0.5` for setting the regularization parameter or `cfg.hyperparameter.kernel = 'polynomial'` for defining a polynomial kernel for SVM.
 The hyperparameters for each model are specified in the documentation for each train_ function in the folder [`model`](model/).

 #### Preprocessing<a name="preprocessing"></a>